Dear Shareholders Swastika Investmart Limited

 40. Depository System

 Your Companys shares are tradable compulsorily in electronic form and your Company has connectivity with both the Depositories i.e. National Securities Depository Limited (NSDL) and Central Depository Services (India) Limited (CDSL).
-In view of the numerous advantage offered by the Depository System, members are requested to avail the facility of Dematerialization of the Companys shares on either of the Depositories mentioned as aforesaid.
+In view of the numerous advantages offered by the Depository System, members are requested to avail the facility of Dematerialization of the Companys shares on either of the Depositories mentioned as aforesaid.

-42. Other Disclosures
+41. Other Disclosures

-Your Directors state that no disclosure or reporting is required in respect of the following items as there were no transactions/events on these items during the year under review:> No Significant or material orders passed by the Regulators or Courts or Tribunals which impact the going concern status and the Companys operation in future.
+Your Directors state that no disclosure or reporting is required in respect of the following items as there were no transactions/events on these items during the year under review:

-> The Business Responsibility Reporting as required by Regulation 34(2) of the SEBI Listing Regulations, is not applicable to your Company for the financial year ending March 31, 2025.
+The Business Responsibility Reporting as required by Regulation 34(2) of the SEBI Listing Regulations, is not applicable to your Company for the financial year ending March 31, 2026.

-43. Acknowledgment and Appreciation
+42. Acknowledgment and Appreciation

 Your Directors would like to express their sincere appreciation for the co-operation and assistance received from the Companys Bankers, Stock Exchanges, Regulatory Bodies, Stakeholders and other business associates who have extended their valuable sustained support and encouragement during the year under review.